Camping Activities for Kids are a Must When you hit the Campground

 Last year, the parents kept bantering back and forth about whose child collected more dirt that day.
 Well, I’m planning on getting the kids in on the banter, too!

-The kids can search out the most dirt and gather as much as they can on their person.
+The kids can search out the most dirt while playing and gather as much as they can on their person.
 The dirtiest kid gets the first shot with the squirt gun.

-Yes, #7 leads directly into #8.
-I’m personally planning on arming my boys with water balloons, soaker guns, and sponge balls while camping.
-Then, I’m going to set them loose on daddy. 🙂 (With his permission, of course).
-My goal with this exchange is to take at least one layer of dirt off the boys before shower time.
+Yes, camping activities 7 and 8 go together.
+Arm the kids with water balloons, soaker guns, and sponge balls.
+My goal with this soaking activity is to take at least one layer of dirt off the kids before shower time.

 Each campground is different.
 After you take a nature walk with your kids around the grounds, have the kids create a map to see how much of their walk they remember.
 Keep the map handy so they can add roads and places to them.
 It’s fun to watch the camping discovery through their eyes.

 Clear off a small area and draw a basic house layout with a stick.
-Don’t forget about the kitchen, bathroom and living room!
+Don’t forget about the kitchen, bathroom and living room (and even the garage!)
 Then let the kids’ imaginations take over.
-Since I have two boys, they’ve already let me know that they’d like me to draw a garage instead of a house.
-They want me to include a drawing of all the tools so they can build something like dad does.

 Do you camp with your kids?
-What are some fun things you do with them to keep them entertained?
+What are some fun camping activities for kids to keep them entertained?